mediaexplorer74/MSBandAppUno/README.md

 - Huge codebase.
 - Idk all solution architecture...
 RnD takes a lot of time.
 - The code partially decompiled :(
+- Dramatic Blootooth lib uncompatibility with Android platform, so, no multi-platform right now (only UWP...)

 ## References